Coleridge-Initiative-org/adrf-userdocs/docs/_source/index.rst

 FAQ
 ^^^

 We collect commonly asked questions here.
-In case you can't find answers to your questions here please email support@adrf.zendesk.com and we will gwet back to you as soon as possible.
+In case you can't find answers to your questions here please email support@adrf.zendesk.com and we will get back to you as soon as possible.

 .. toctree::
    :maxdepth: 1